Sacred

 "Secret Doctrine'(the last book being rather mystical in nature and

 generally being little understood).
-See my other articles for links to websites
+See my other articles for links to

 with writings from some of these authors.